Good Love & Heartbreak

 Good Love & Heartbreak is the twenty-fourth studio album by American country music singer-songwriter Tammy Wynette.
 It was released on November 1, 1982, by Epic Records.

-Commercial performance
+Chart performance

 The album peaked at No. 62 on the Billboard Country Albums chart.
 The album's first single, "A Good Night's Love", peaked at No. 19 on the Billboard Country Singles chart, and the second single, "I Just Heard a Heart Break (And I'm So Afraid It's Mine)", peaked at No. 46.

 Track listing

 Personnel

 Adapted from the album liner notes.